matteosaveriano/task-teaching-and-supervision/README.md

 # task-teaching-and-supervision

-This tutorial is for expert ROS (Robotic Operating System) users.
-Please visit http://www.ros.org/ to get started with ROS.

 ## Components description
 The framework for multimodal teaching and attentional supervision consists of 3 main components:
 - _Attentional System (AS)_: Cognitive control mechanism to orchestrate structured tasks execution.